CloudlyFog/BankSystem7/BankSystem7/docs/README.md

  2. `BankAccountRepository` - implements interface `IRepository<T>` for handling bank account model and Transfer money method.
  3. `CardRepository` - implements interface `IRepository<T>` for handling card model and Transfer money method.
  4. `UserRepository` - implements interface `IRepository<T>` for handling user model.
+ 5. `CreditRepository` - implements interface `IRepository<T>` for handling credit model and  operations with credit(loan).
+For example: take, pay credit.

 ## When cause exception or error?
 There are some points when you can catch an exception or error while using api of project: